 Goldman Sachs still enjoys a reputation as one of the world's most commercially astute investment banks.
 However not even the golden child of the banking sector was immune to the savage downturn in the market during 2008, which crippled Goldman's stock price and forced it to abandon its legal status as a securities house in order to maintain the confidence of its own shareholders.
 Previously, unlike most of its peers, the company had resisted the temptation to diversify into a broader selection of financial services during the 1990s and early 2000s.
 Instead it focused even more tightly on what it does best, moving more quickly than any of its peers to take advantage of new trends within the industry, with great skill and extraordinarily lucrative results.
 Until 2008, that is, when the firm reported its first ever quarterly losses.
 By early 2009, Goldman was once again firing on all cylinders, allowing it to report another set of record results for the year.
 Since then, though, performance has been somewhat less inspiring as the firm took action to shift its focus away from the riskier activities in which it had previously excelled.
 As a result, Goldman eventually took the leap into consumer banking for the first time.
 The purchase of one of General Electric's old financial services units led to the launch of a retail savings offer - Marcus by Goldman Sachs - and then with the launch of Apple Card, its first credit card offering, in partnership with Apple.
 Yet those consumer-facing operations are still dwarfed by its main business in investment banking services, securities trading and asset management.
 It is the undisputed leader in global mergers and acquisitions, having held that position consistently since 1998, and is among the top two in equity and IPO underwriting.
 David Solomon succeeded Lloyd Blankfein as CEO in 2018.
-Net revenues for 2019 were $36.6bn, down very slightly from the previous year (and well below the almost $46bn reported in 2007).
-Net income for 2019 fell 19% to $8.5bn.
-The newly created Global Markets division generated 40% of revenues, split equally between equities trading and fixed income trading.
-Asset Management generated a further 25%, Investment Banking 21% and Consumer & Wealth Management the remaining 14%.
-The latter includes new consumer-oriented servies such as Marcus and Apple Card.
-It contributed pre-tax losses of around $700m.
+With only limited exposure to consumer banking, Goldman was well-placed to report a surge in performance in 2020, as companies rushed to raise funds and stock markets enjoyed strong rises during the Covid pandemic.
+Net revenues rose to $44.5bn; the best result since 2009 and not far behind the record $46bn reported in 2007.
+Net income was $9.5bn, almost half of that sum in just the final quarter.
+Total assets were almost $1.2 trillion.
+The Global Markets division generated almost half of revenues, split equally between equities trading and fixed income trading.
+Asset Management generated a further 18%, Investment Banking 21% and Consumer & Wealth Management the remaining 13%.
+The latter includes new consumer-oriented services such as Marcus and Apple Card, which contributed annual revenues of over $1.2bn.

 Capsule checked 28th February 2020